loosewheel/lwscratch/readme.txt

 	If followed by an inventory item
 		True if the robot's storage contains at least one of the inventory item.

+	If followed by a text or variable item
+		True if robot's storage contains at least one of the inventory items named in the text or variable's value.

 	If followed by a blank space
 		True if the robot's storage contains anything at all.

 Item fits
 	If followed by an inventory item
 		True if one of the inventory item can fit in the robot's storage.

+	If followed by a text or variable item
+		True if one of the inventory item named in the text or variable's value can fit in the robot's storage.

 	If followed by a blank space
 		True if the robot's storage has at least one empty slot (can fit